riteofrenaissance/conscious-bridge-reloaded/Readme.md

 MIT License

 Copyright (c) 2025 Conscious Bridge Team
-Under supervision of: Samir Beldi
+Under supervision of: Samir Baladi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal